 And then there’s Sinéad Crowley’s Can Anybody Help Me?
 Yvonne Mulhern has recently moved with her husband, Gerry, from London to Dublin.
 The move represents an excellent career opportunity for Gerry, but it’s all much more difficult for Yvonne, who is a brand-new first-time mum.
 With no friends or family in Dublin, she soon turns to Netmammy, an online forum of other mothers.
 In the group, Yvonne finds the solidarity and support she’s been missing, and all goes well at first.
 Then, one of the group’s members goes missing.
 Yvonne gets concerned; although she’s never meet the woman, she considers her a friend.
 In the meantime, Sergeant Claire Boyle, herself a mum-to-be, is faced with a difficult case.
 A woman’s body has been found in an abandoned apartment.
 When Yvonne hears about this, she begins to wonder whether the dead woman is her missing online friend.
 If so, that could mean that someone in the forum is not who she seems to be.
 And that possibility adds quite a lot of tension to this story.

 And I don’t think I could discuss this topic without mentioning Alfred Hitchcock’s 1943 film, Shadow of Doubt.
 In that film, Charlotte ‘Charlie’ Newton is excited to learn that her uncle, Charlie Oakley, will be coming for a visit.
 All goes well at first.
 But everything changes as Charlie slowly comes to suspect that Uncle Charlie may in fact be a murderer.

 When it’s done well, that slow building up of suspicion can be very suspenseful.
 It’s also realistic, if you think about it.
 I’ve only had space for a few examples.
 Your turn.

-*NOTE: The title of this post is a line from Woody Guthrie’s Bling Blang.
+*NOTE: The title of this post is the title of a song by Felix Cavaliere and Eddie Brigati.